dm3-org/dm3-spec/docs/specification/overview.md

 * **Spam Protection Specification**: Specifies additional methods, based on web3 technology, that prevent spam on the receiver's side.
 * **Layer-2 Registry Specification**: Specifies how to include a layer-2 or cross-chain registry into subdomains to extend the general registry
 * **Top-Level Alias Specification**: Specifies how subdomains can be mapped to non-ENS-top-level domains.
 This is needed for instance for cross-chain interoperability.
+* **[Limited Scope Profile Specification](limited-scope-profiles/lsp.rst)**: Specifies the handlig of subprofiles (for instance at in-app-messaging solutions).
+Those profiles can be temporary or anonymous profiles.

 ![image](packages.svg)

 _The specifications for the protocol extensions are still in draft status and will be published soon._